 During the school year, students must attend tutoring and academic instruction at least one a month on Saturdays.
 During the summer, students attend classes on the University of Florida campus from Monday-Friday for a six-week academically intensive program, ending in a one-week residential experience.

 - Application Materials

 Only complete applications will be considered.
-Please follow the instructions on page 1 of the application closely and contact our office with any questions.
+Please follow the instructions of the application closely and contact our office with any questions.

 - Equal Opportunity

 The University of Florida prohibits discrimination against any individual on the basis of race, color, religion, sex, age, national origin, physical or mental disability, sexual orientation, gender identity, genetic information, military service, or because of marital, parental, or veteran status.